Racass/PiMasterized/README.md

 # PiMasterized
-A openrsd plugin that adds some modules to openrsd
+A openrsd plugin that adds some modules to [openrsd](https://github.com/mitchellurgero/openrsd).
 ## How to install

 * Go to openrsd folder